eicorg/SynradBenchmark/README.md

 ## Overview

-SynradBenchmark is a benchmarking suite designed to evaluate the performance and accuracy of various Synrad-based codes, including SynradG4, Synrad+ (version 1.4.34), Synrad3D, and Geant4 (version 11.2.0).
-The primary focus of this repository is to benchmark photon reflection models in vacuum beam pipes, taking into account surface roughness and photon interactions.
+SynradBenchmark is a benchmarking suite designed to evaluate the performance and accuracy of various Monte-Carlo codes for sinchrotron radiation (SR) studies, including [SynradG4](https://doi.org/10.48550/arXiv.2408.11709), [Synrad+](https://molflow.web.cern.ch) (version 1.4.34 or older), [Synrad3D](https://www.classe.cornell.edu/bmad/manuals/synrad3d.pdf), and [Geant4](https://geant4.web.cern.ch) (version 11.2.0 or older).
+The primary focus of this repository is to benchmark SR photon reflection models in vacuum beam pipes, taking into account surface roughness and photon interactions.

 ## Goals